Lebowski89/blog/content/playbook.md

 ```

-Depending on how many handlers you have, you can either define them directly in your playbook, have them in a handlers folder, or even define them within individual roles.
+Depending on how many handlers you have, you can either define them directly in your playbook, in a handlers folder, or even within individual roles.